bialger/cpp_tests/README.md

 # C++ project template with Google Tests and CI/CD

 This is a project template.
 Feel free to use & fork it.
-It contains all pre-configured CMakeLists.txt, so to use it, just replace project name with your in [main CmakeLists.txt](CMakeLists.txt), and all target and executable names in [CI/CD script](./.github/workflows/ci_tests.yml).
+It contains all pre-configured CMakeLists.txt, so to use it, replace project name with your one in [main CmakeLists.txt](CMakeLists.txt), and all target and executable names in [CI/CD script](./.github/workflows/ci_tests.yml).
 Sample program prints a greeting for the first argument.

 ## How to build and run

-Run following commands from project directory.
+Run the following commands from the project directory.

 1. Create CMake cache